apache/arrow/docs/source/developers/guide/tutorials/python_tutorial.rst

    Creating a JIRA issue, adding a description.

+We should make sure to assign ourselves to the issue to let others know we are working on it.
+If that option is not working, we would need to ask for a project maintainer’s help on the :ref:`mailing_list`.

-We will also add some comments to start a conversation.
+Lets also add some comments to start a conversation.

 .. figure:: python_tutorial_jira_comment.jpeg
    :scale: 50 %